The Ellipse of Muon Dipole Moments

-The discussion in this letter has been limited to couplings necessary to generate a chirally-enhanced contribution to $\Delta a_{\mu}$.
+The discussion in this Letter has been limited to couplings necessary to generate a chirally-enhanced contribution to $\Delta a_{\mu}$ through an interaction of the SM Higgs to new particles.
 Effects of other possible dimension 6 operators involving muon fields, SM Higgs doublet and derivatives can be absorbed into the definition of the muon Yukawa coupling, $y_\mu$, or are parametrically suppressed by $m_\mu/v$, similar as in the discussion in Ref.~\cite{Dermisek:2021mhi}.
+While not a generic feature, in some models the dimension-5 operator $l_{L}l_{L}HH$ may also be generated which would be subject to additional constraints from the neutrino sector.
 However additional couplings in a given model, not contributing to $\Delta a_{\mu}$ might in principle enter the formula for $k$ (or even generate a complex $k$ parameter), for example scalar quartic couplings involving new scalars and the SM Higgs doublet~\cite{Thalapillil:2014kya,Crivellin:2021rbq}.
 In such cases $R_{h\to \mu^+\mu^-}$ still carves an ellipse in the plane of dipole moments but with the center shifted (to non-zero $d_{\mu}$ for complex $k$) depending on the size of additional couplings.
 Furthermore, in certain models there can be sizable contributions to $\Delta a_{\mu}$ from other operators due to renormalization group mixing, for example from four-fermion operators in models with leptoquarks~\cite{Gherardi:2020det,Aebischer:2021uvt}.
-However, the couplings required also necessarily generates $C_{\mu H}$ with the same phase resulting in a shift of $k$ by a real number.
-These effects, together with the general study of a complete set of dimension 6 operators, will be discussed elsewhere~\cite{Dermisek}.
+However, the couplings required also necessarily generate $C_{\mu H}$ with the same phase resulting in a shift of $k$ by a real number.
+These effects, together with the general study of a complete set of dimension 6 operators, and other classes of models~\cite{Guedes:2022cfy} will be discussed elsewhere~\cite{Dermisek}.

 \acknowledgments The work of R.D. was supported in part by the U.S. Department of Energy under Award No. {DE}-SC0010120.
 TRIUMF receives federal funding via a contribution agreement with the National Research Council of Canada.